qubitsculptor/hiring-assistant-bot/README.md

 A simple AI-powered chatbot that helps simulate the screening process for candidates applying for technical roles.
 Built using **Streamlit** for the frontend and **LLaMA2 (local model via Ollama)** for generating domain-specific technical interview questions.

+**Note**: Due to the use of a local LLaMA2 model via Ollama for inference, this application is currently intended to be run locally.

 ---

 ## Features